 The results of some of that research were published last week in the journal Lancet Psychiatry.
 In what is the first large, randomized, controlled trial dedicated to severe paranoia, we focused on one contributory causal factor: worry.

-Our trial (a multidisciplinary collaboration between the universities of Oxford, Southampton and Manchester, funded by the UK’s Efficacy and Mechanism Evaluation program) involved 150 patients with persistent paranoid beliefs.
+Our trial — a multidisciplinary collaboration between the universities of Oxford, Southampton and Manchester, funded by the UK’s Efficacy and Mechanism Evaluation program — involved 150 patients with persistent paranoid beliefs.
 Most had experienced problems for many years, were taking antipsychotic medication, and hadn’t previously received help from a clinical psychologist.
 They were worriers, as pretty much all patients with these delusions are.

-We wanted to see what would happen if we could reduce these people’s level of worry (but without attempting to persuade them that their paranoid thoughts were wrong).
+We wanted to see what would happen if we could reduce these people’s level of worry, but without attempting to persuade them that their paranoid thoughts were wrong.
 To find out, we randomly allocated half of the group to a six-session course of cognitive behavior therapy, plus their usual treatment; the other half carried on as they had been doing.

 The CBT treatment took place over eight weeks and was specifically aimed at tackling the patients’ worry.
 Participants were taught about the causes and effects of worry; they were helped to identify and evaluate their positive and negative beliefs about worry, and to think about the kind of events that typically triggered their own bouts of worrying.
-They learned how to restrict their anxieties to brief daily “worry periods,” and tried scheduling enjoyable and absorbing activities for the times of the day when they were most prone to worry.
-Participants also practiced “letting go” of their worry: understanding that thoughts are not facts, and that we can learn to watch them come and go in our minds without becoming distressed.
+They learned how to restrict their anxieties to brief daily "worry periods,” and tried scheduling enjoyable and absorbing activities for the times of the day when they were most prone to worry.
+Participants also practiced “letting go” of worry — understanding that thoughts are not facts, and that we can learn to watch them come and go in our minds without becoming distressed.

 Participants were assessed before the trial, at its conclusion, and then again at 24 weeks.
-This was a “single blind” study, meaning that the assessors didn’t know which of the patients had received the CBT.
+This was a “single blind” study, meaning that the assessors didn’t know which patients had received the CBT.

 It’s worth noting that we don’t know which elements of the CBT were most effective.
 It may be, for instance, that patients benefited to some extent from time with a skilled therapist.
 And although the gains were substantial, participants still experienced high levels of worry and paranoia.
 That suggests that the intervention is best regarded as part of more effective therapy, rather than the sum total of that therapy.
-Tackling additional maintenance factors (sleep problems, for instance, or reasoning biases) is likely to be a productive approach — and one that we’re currently piloting.
+Tackling additional maintenance factors — sleep problems, for instance, or reasoning biases — is likely to be a productive approach, and one that we’re currently piloting.

 Nevertheless, the trial does show that a treatment targeting just one maintaining factor can bring about real and lasting improvements in paranoia.
 It’s a point brought home by “Chris,” a participant in the study:

 I needed that kind of therapy at the time, because if I didn’t have that therapy at that time I wouldn’t be here.
 It was therapeutic talking about things.
 I listened to what you had to say and wrote down how I felt.
 I also tried relaxing to the tape, and I ignored people when they were horrible to me.
 It was hard becoming disciplined, but we worked as a team, that’s what I liked about it. … I couldn’t have been able to do it by myself, no way.
-I thought a lot about what I thought the therapy did: it decreased my worrying, but in other ways it built my confidence.
+I thought a lot about what I thought the therapy did: It decreased my worrying, but in other ways it built my confidence.